dmbutalsodm/HartOptimization/README.md

 POST /api/tools
 Creates a new tool. 'name' field required, any additional fields are optional.

+POST /api/tools/freeTools
+Removes tools from machines.
+Takes an array called "tools" in the post body with the IDs of the tools to be removed.

 ## Tool Manager
 Tool Manager is a singleton that holds all the tools, and takes care of various tasks involving the collection